kennedyopokuasare/trotro_mlops/README.md

 ## Orchestration

-Machine Learning pipeline orchestration was build around Microsof Azure Machine Learning.
+Machine Learning pipeline orchestration was built to run with `Microsoft Azure Machine Learning`.
 This implementation is similar the project found [here](https://github.com/kennedyopokuasare/Azure_datascience).
-For easier reproducability, this project uses [GitHub Actions as a build system to orchestrate the model hyperparameter tuning, training, and scoring](https://github.com/kennedyopokuasare/trotro_mlops/actions/workflows/verify.yml).
+For easier reproducability, this project uses [`GitHub Actions` as a build system to orchestrate the model hyperparameter tuning, training, and scoring](https://github.com/kennedyopokuasare/trotro_mlops/actions/workflows/verify.yml).

 ## Deployment

 MLOps engineers need to test the model against specific quality metrics before deploying it to staging or production.
-In this project, the model is served through a Flask web service and containerized with Docker.
-GitHub Actions is used to set up an integration test that calls the web service endpoint in the Docker container.
+In this project, the model is served through a `Flask` web service and containerized with `Docker`. `GitHub Actions` is used to set up an integration test, that

+- First builds the model
+- Containerize the model
+- Calls the web service endpoint in the Docker container